awslabs/sagemaker-debugger/README.md

 The following list is a summary of the main functionalities of Debugger:

 - Run and debug training jobs of your model on SageMaker when using [supported containers](#debugger-supported-frameworks)
-- No changes needed to bring your training script if using AWS Deep Learning Containers
+- No changes needed to your training script if using AWS Deep Learning Containers with Debugger fully integrated
-- Minimal changes to your training script if using AWS containers or custom containers
+- Minimal changes to your training script if using AWS containers with script mode or custom containers
 - Full visibility into any tensor retrieved from targeted parts of the training jobs
 - Real-time training job monitoring through Rules
 - Automated anomaly detection and state assertions through built-in and custom Rules on SageMaker